 Why Can’t I Keep a Man in My Life?

 Why can’t I keep a man in my life is a common question that women ask.
-If you google the phrase, you will find over 81,000,000 million results which tells me that this is a commonly searched question.
+If you google the phrase, you will find over 81,000,000 million results which tell me that this is a commonly-searched question.

 Why do so many women struggle with keeping a relationship?